Rebecca McLaughlin: Loving God with all of the mind

-Jesus taught his followers that loving God with all of the mind was part of the greatest commandment.
+Jesus taught his followers that loving God with all of the mind is an integral part of the greatest commandment.

 Historically, believers have taken this to heart, pursuing God’s truth in all its forms, whether theological, historical, scientific, artistic or ethical.
 Christians founded universities, developed modern science, spearheaded social reforms, and produced creative and cultural excellence to the glory of God.

-The picture has shifted, however, over the past century or so.
+The picture has shifted over the past century or two.
 In the face of advancing secularism, Christians have largely retreated from the arena of public ideas, ceding their former position of cultural influence to the secularists.
 In turn, the secularists have done their best to portray Christianity as an outmoded, anti-intellectual belief system, and embattled believers have too often done little to counter that perception.

 But God never leaves himself without witnesses.
 Even now, there are bright stars in the intellectual expanse, engaged in persuading believers and skeptics alike that the Christian faith is in perfect harmony with the life of the mind.
 One of the brightest of these current stars is Rebecca McLaughlin, a British academic living in the United States.